BAUDRILLARD in BANGKOK

 Is ‘Mew’ a first order simulacrum, of the order of sacraments?
 Does this impersonation of a woman, like a work of art, defer to the original?
 Does ‘Mew’, in his life-longing to be one, acknowledge the ineffable nature of woman?

-The majority of ladyboys do, and not just because they are still saving up for this last and most expensive staging point on their transformative journey.
-Value lies in difference, and it is the penis that acknowledges the sovereignty of the original and makes the kathoey a work of art, of the order of sacraments.
+The majority of ladyboys do, and not because they are still saving up for this last and most expensive staging point on their transformative journey.
+Value lies in difference, and it is the penis that acknowledges the sovereignty of the original and makes the khatoey a work of art, of the order of sacraments.
 The simulation is revealed as artificial, groping towards reality… at least, by the end of the night.

 More prosaically: he keeps his dick because the dick is money.

 But Mew is both more and less than a work of art; simultaneously a first and a second order simulacrum.
 Mew’s simulation of a beautiful woman does indeed threaten the original – the Bangkok bar-girl – by trying to steal her customers.
 She is magical for as long as you are deceived by her appearance.
 Once she exposes the secret penis, her business is to usurp the anima in your mind and your bed – to be better than a girl.
-If she can do that she graduates, no longer a work of art but an “evil appearance… of the order of maleficence”.
+If she can do that she graduates to the second order, no longer a work of art but an “evil appearance… of the order of maleficence”.
 Masculinity and femininity die in a murder-suicide, and resurrect themselves in a new synthesis.
-The fact that she costs more than a girl suggests that the precession of simulacra is, in this field, already an economic reality.
+The fact that she charges more than a girl suggests that the precession of simulacra is, in this field, already an economic reality.

-Thus futanari – literally ‘to be of two kinds’, or ‘dual forms’ – exhibit the precession of simulacra.
-The burgeoning of androgynes in Asia is rooted not in biology or genetics but in rumour, theatre, and folk religion.
+It’s said that the tradition of androgyny in Asia is rooted not in biology or genetics but in rumour, theatre, and folk religion.
 Traditional clothing in Japan made it easy to dissemble gender; for instance, a woman could easily dress as a man to gain access to a prohibited area, or a man could dress as a woman and hide a weapon or contraband in the belt bag.
 Security guards were therefore posted at key points in the city to perform body checks, and whether or not their genesis lay in actual cases of clitoromegaly or hermaphrodism, the sensational stories told by these guards became popular and widespread.

-The conventions of Onnagata theatre, as in Shakespeare, led to all kinds of identity-play, culminating in early 17th century Wakashū kabuki, which used casts of adolescent boys to play both male and female roles and dwelt on erotic themes.
+The conventions of Onnagata theatre led to all kinds of identity-play, culminating in early 17th century Wakashū kabuki, which used casts of adolescent boys to play both male and female roles and dwelt on erotic themes.
 Surviving oral elements of Japanese folk-religion hint at tales of gender transformation; deities such as dōsojin had ambiguous gender, and were represented by both phallic and yonic symbols.
 Belief spread that people existed who could change their gender with the phases of the moon, and the term hangetsu or ‘half-moon’ (半月) was coined to describe such beings.
 From there the half-moon becomes a character in anime and manga, explodes into pornography, and onto the streets of Tokyo, Manila and Bangkok.

 किन्नर?
 (Sanskrit: Is this a man?)

+Wan ran away from home at twenty, and ended up in Pat Pong, working in a khatoey bar where most, though not all, of the girls were boys.
+That was its selling point; the name of the bar was ‘GUESS’.
 Runaway Wan was taken in by the ladyboys, who liked her and showed her the ropes.
 So it was natural that some of their mannerisms should rub off on her, and her persona become a salute to them.
 She adopted those angular gestures, the ironic hands, the gaily swinging arm – and she could be very gay, very funny, always pushing the joke, staccato laughter peppering her speech until it was almost incomprehensible.
 She had her hair dyed blonde, spiky as a cartoon, one side shaved, which grew back in her native black, giving her a two-tone, punkish look.
 A stud in the tongue and one in the nose, tattoos visible on her right arm and left shoulder.

 “It plays at being an appearance: it is of the order of sorcery.”

-A few years ago, I heard talk of some designer brand of handbags which was the commercial victim of many rip-offs bringing out a ‘fake fake’ line — i.e., the branded article, pretending to be a fake, made by the original producer but cutting corners to create a cheaper product.
-I don’t know if that caught on.
-But Wan did – she was extremely popular; fake fake with a strap-on, of the third order of simulacra of Nana and Pat Pong.
+A few years ago, I heard that one of the big designer brands of handbags, the commercial victim of many rip-offs, was bringing out a ‘fake fake’ line — i.e., the branded article, pretending to be a fake, made by the original producer but cutting corners to create a cheaper product.

 _______________________